 1. You’re probably overpaying already.
 Most of us dramatically overestimate how much value we get from subscriptions.
 For example, if I asked you how many times a week you go to the gym, chances are you’d say, “Oh…2 or 3 times a week.”
 That’s BS.
 In fact, in one remarkable study of three health clubs, two researchers from Stanford and Berkeley showed that gym members overestimate how much they’ll use their gym membership by over 70%.
 In fact, members who chose a monthly fee of ~$70 attended an average of 4.3 times per month.
 That comes out to over $17/visit — when in reality they could have bought a pay-as-you-go pass for $10.
 Because these people are overly optimistic about how often they’ll use the gym, they lose over $700 over the lifetime of their membership.
 BAD MOVE.

 2. The Method forces you to be conscious about your spending.
-The second reason that the A La Carte Method works is that it forces you to be conscious about your spending (like my friend who spends $21,000/year going out).
+The second reason that the A La Carte Method works is that it forces you to be conscious about your spending.
 It’s one thing to passively look at your credit-card bill and say, “Ah, yes, I remember that cable bill.
 Looks like a valid charge.
 Tallyho!”
 It’s quite another to spend $1.99 each time you want to buy a TV show — and when you actively think about each charge, you will cut consumption.
 As one of my mentors, Stanford professor BJ Fogg, wrote in his book Persuasive Technology, tracking is one of the most effective persuasive methods.

 3. You value what you pay for.
 The third reason it works: You will value whatever you’re buying if you’re actively spending out of your pocket, rather than an invisible subscription.